Some Estimates of Virtual Element Methods for Fourth Order Problems: Introduction

 \section{Introduction}

-Virtual Element methods are designed to use polygonal/polyhedral meshes.
-It gives us the flexibility to generate general meshes which is a great advantage especially in computational mechanics.
-Virtual Element Methods for second order problems are well studied in \cite{Beirao13}--\cite{Beir16-3}, also the stability analysis and error analysis for these methods are studied and extended, new techniques based on the shape regularity and discrete norm for virtual element functions are developed in \cite{Brenner17}.
-Virtual Element Methods for fourth order problems are analyzed in \cite{Brezzi13},\cite{Chinosi16}, however, the stability analysis and error analysis are not completed.
+Virtual Element methods are designed on polygonal/polyhedral meshes, see \cite{Beirao13}--\cite{Beir16-3}.
+It gives us the flexibility to use a wide range of meshes which is a great advantage especially in computational mechanics.
+And the computation cost is less than weak Galerkin finite element method, which can also employ general shape elements, see \cite{Wang14}--\cite{Guan18}.
+Virtual Element Methods for second order problems are well studied in \cite{Beirao13}--\cite{Beir16-3}, also the stability and error analysis for these methods are obtained.
+New techniques based on the shape regularity and discrete norm for virtual element functions are developed in \cite{Brenner17}.
+Virtual Element Methods for fourth order problems are analyzed in \cite{Brezzi13,Chinosi16}, however, the stability and error analysis are not completed.

-The motivations of this paper are: firstly, applying the techniques in \cite{Brenner17} to higher order problems, getting the basic estimates similar as in \cite{Brenner17}; secondly, the error analysis for biharmonic equation can be improved, if we modify the virtual element method slightly then with less regularity of right hand side function $f$, the same convergence rates are achieved; thirdly, the drawback of numerical solutions $u_h$ of virtual element methods are they can't be computed directly, so that we present two ways to get the approximations of $u_h$ preserving the same convergence rate, and the computation of the approximations is much more efficient.
+The motivations for this paper are: firstly, apply the techniques in \cite{Brenner17} to higher order problems, getting the basic estimates; secondly, to improve the error analysis for biharmonic equation.
+If we modify the virtual element method slightly then the regularity requirement for right hand side function $f$ can be relaxed; thirdly, since the numerical solutions $u_h$ of virtual element methods can't be computed directly, to overcome this drawback, we present two ways to get the approximations of $u_h$ preserving the same convergence rate, and the computation of the approximations is much more efficient.